Maker of things analog & digital.

 In addition to filmmaking, Maynor has also engaged with building communities through video partnerships, empowering youth and communities to tell their own stories as the co-founder and program director of the Blue Ridge Stories Youth Video Workshop (2007-2011), as a video facilitator for Scribe Video Center’s Precious Places Project (2006), and as a guest artist in the Arts Council of the Blue Ridge’s Artists in Schools program (2007-2009).

-She is a past recipient of the Sundance Institute's Sheila C. Johnson Creative Producing Fellowship and the American Library Association's Justin Winsor Prize.
-In 2015, she was named one of "10 to Watch" by Independent Magazine and in 2016, she was recognized as a Library Journal "Mover & Shaker" for innovative digital storytelling.
+She is a past recipient of the Sundance Institute's Sheila C. Johnson Creative Producing Fellowship, the American Library Association's Justin Winsor Prize, and the Association of College & Research Libraries' Outstanding Professional Development Award.
+She has been named one of "10 to Watch" by Independent Magazine and was recognized as a Library Journal "Mover & Shaker" for innovative digital storytelling.

 She and her work have been profiled in a wide array of print and media ranging from Filmmaker Magazine to National Public Radio to American Libraries.